Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 If the 13-week cash forecast shows cash dropping below your minimum balance within 4–6 weeks, then slow discretionary spend and delay non-essential hires until the forecast stabilizes.

 These rules don’t slow growth.
-They keep growth fundable.
+They keep growth fundable and strengthen the practice’s financial position before expansion.

 Common growth mistakes in healthcare practices and the fixes